-The Department of Culture of Republic of Belarus The Educational Institution "Belarusian State University of Culture and Arts" The Department of Culturology
+The Educational Institution -Belarusian State University of Culture and Arts" The Department of Culturology

-Agreed Head of the Department Agreed Dean of the Fac culty 2021 year. ~ 2021 year.
+Agreed Head of the Department A.I.
+Smolik "" 2022 year.
+Agreed Dean of the Faculty N. E. Shelupenko " " 2022 year.

-EDUCATIONAL AND METHODICAL COMPLEX ON THE EDUCATIONAL DISCIPLINE
+EDUCATIONAL AND METHODICAL COMPLEX ON ACADEMIC DISCIPLINE

-DISCOURSE ANALYSIS OF CULTURAL TEXTS
+DISCOURSE ANALYSIS OF THE TEXTS OF CULTURAL ANTHROPOLOGY

-The syllabus of the academic discipline for the specialty of the II stage of higher education 1-21 80 13 Culturology
+for the specialty of the II stage of higher education 1-21 80 13 Culturology

-Compiled by: professor Arkadz Babko

-Reviewed and approved at the meeting of the University Council 22.12.2020
+Compiled by: associated professor Arkadz Babko Reviewed and approved at the meeting of the University Council Minutes No